Tom Meighan: Public image

 Meighan has been a critic of the internet's effects on the music industry, and was one of a number of celebrities to criticise Simon Cowell's handling of Susan Boyle in 2009: "It will torture her for the rest of her life.
 She is not ready for it and she is not made for it.
 She is being manipulated.
 It's horrible."

 As of 2009, Meighan was making an attempt to tone down his controversial image.
 He told the Daily Record, "When we released the first album, it didn't help in interviews that we slagged everyone off.
 We were only messing about, we were having fun but everyone took it a little too seriously.
 We did it for effect but we were portrayed as monsters instead of just a bunch of lads in a band.
 They got us so wrong.
 I don't regret anything we said but it was ridiculous."

 Meighan has supported numerous charities including Oxfam, UNICEF, and the Teenage Cancer Trust.
 In support of the latter, he assumed the role of Ace Face in The Who's 2011 benefit performance of Quadrophenia.

-Meighan's status as a fashion icon and well-known football fan led him to be chosen to unveil Umbro's away football kit for England in 2010, the first singer ever to do so.
+Meighan was chosen to unveil Umbro's away football kit for England in 2010, the first singer ever to do so.
 He has also modelled for Gio-Goi and Deadly Sins.

 Personal life

 Meighan dated Kim James, with whom he has a daughter named Mimi, until 2016.

-On 7 July 2020, one day after leaving Kasabian, Meighan pleaded guilty to assaulting his fiancée, now wife, Vikki Ager.
-Prosecutor Naeem Valli said the "sustained assault" had left Ager with bruises on her knees, elbow, and ankle, as well as red marks around her neck.
-The court was told that Meighan "smelt heavily of intoxicants" during the assault.
+On 7 July 2020, one day after leaving Kasabian, Meighan pleaded guilty to assaulting his fiancée, Vikki Ager.
+Prosecutor Naeem Valli told the court that that Meighan "smelt heavily of intoxicants" and that the "sustained assault" had left Ager with bruises on her knees, elbow, and ankle, as well as red marks around her neck.
+Ager was hit in the face, shoved up against a hamster cage, pushed over repeatedly, held by the throat and threatened with a wooden pallet during the assault on 9 April.
+Footage of the incident showed a drunken Meighan striking Ager and dragging her by the ankles into the back garden of their home, causing her multiple injuries.
 He was ordered to perform community service.
-He issued a public apology in which he said he had been struggling with alcohol addiction and ADHD, had left rehab three weeks prior and was intent on staying sober, that his ADHD diagnosis did not excuse his behaviour but had helped him to understand more about his "behavioural issues", and assured his fans that the assault was an isolated incident.
-He married Ager on 13 July 2021, one year after pleading guilty to assaulting her.
+He issued a public apology in which he said he had been struggling with alcohol addiction and ADHD, had left rehab three weeks earlier and was intent on staying sober, that his ADHD diagnosis did not excuse his behaviour but had helped him to understand more about his "behavioural issues", and assured his fans that the assault was an isolated incident.